UDST/vizicities/README.md

 If you absolutely have to remove the attribution then please get in touch and we can work something out.

-## Getting involved

-* Wishlist / suggested tasks
-* How to contribute

 ## Consultancy work

-We offer consultancy work...
+Want to use ViziCities but don't want to customise it yourself?
+Or perhaps you have an idea that might benefit from ViziCities but aren't sure how to make it a reality?
+We offer consultancy related to ViziCities projects and would love to see how we can help you.

+Interested?
+[Get in touch with us](hello@vizicities.com) and let's get talking.

 ## Contact us

 Want to share an interesting use of ViziCities, or perhaps just have a question about it?
-You can communicate with the ViziCities team via email (hello@vizicities.com) and Twitter (@ViziCities).
+You can communicate with the ViziCities team via email ([hello@vizicities.com](mailto:hello@vizicities.com)) and Twitter ([@ViziCities](http://twitter.com/ViziCities)).

 ## License